 I like to keep bedtime between 6:15–8:00 p.m., but I am not afraid to use a 6:15/6:30 p.m. bedtime when needed!
 Bedtime is a reflection of nap quality.
 Good naps naturally mean a later bedtime, and bad naps lead to an earlier bedtime.
 I call this a “swinging bedtime” that allows your baby to go to bed at a time that will enable them to get the most rest.
-If they didn’t reach good daytime sleep hours, we just add those lost hours to the beginning of the night.
-If they slept great during the day, we can put them to bed later as they got a good amount of sleep during the day.
+If they didn’t reach good daytime sleep hours, we would add those lost hours to the beginning of the night.
+If they slept great during the day, we could put them to bed later as they got a good amount of sleep during the day.

-Using these tips in an overall system is really what works best.
-Setting up a consistent morning routine, using appropriate spacings between sleep periods, helping your baby extend naps, and not pushing bedtime too late will allow your baby’s body to be balanced and therefore break the overtired cycle.
-The restful bedtime can lead to a more restorative night and skipping that early morning waking, which will help push the day back.
+Using these tips in an overall system is what works best.
+Setting up a consistent morning routine, using appropriate spacings between sleep periods, helping your baby extend naps, and not pushing bedtime too late will allow your baby’s body to be balanced and break the overtired cycle.
+A restful bedtime can lead to a more restorative night and skipping that early morning waking, which will help push the day back.
 Then we can extend naps to catch up on sleep, which will naturally push bedtime back, and you will be back on schedule!

 Getting your baby to sleep soundly and restoratively can be a tough job.
 But breaking bad sleep habits to avoid an overtired baby is a great place to begin.
 You can do this, mama!
 One day at a time!